Hidkal

 The Hidkal reservoir across the Ghataprabha river in Hidkal village and 40 km of the canal length were built in the second phase.
 After the third phase, the project aims to irrigate 3.3 lakh hectares of land with a total capacity of 51.16 tmcft of water.
 Now, after a drought of three seasons, its total storage has been reduced to 6 tmcft, including dead storage of around 2 tmcft.

-Every year, 2 tcmft of water is released from Hidkal for drinking water purposes to Bagalkot.
-The State government has already announced this year's release dates.
+Every year, 2 tcmft of drinking water is released from Hidkal to Bagalkot.